Basketball Skills Competition

 Motor Activity Training Program: Individually-designed activities for athletes of all ages who are not able to successfully participate in the traditional Individual Skills events.

-Young Athletes: Children ages 7 and under participate in the Individual Skills events, but do so without competing, each receiving a participant medal.
+Young Athletes: Children in Kindergarten through age 7 participate in the Individual Skills events, but do so without competing, each receiving a participant medal.

 Modified Skills: Designed for athletes ages 8 and above who are not able to successfully participate in the 10-meter dribble, this event offers an alternate stationary dribbling event in addition to the target pass and spot shot events of the Individual Skills competition.